JornHeyvaert/CustomizedBoxes/README.md

 # CustomizedBoxes
-Customized radio buttons and checkboxes in HTML (uses Font Awesome)
+Example of Customizing radio buttons and checkboxes in HTML (uses Font Awesome)